lelanthran/csl/README.md

 not going to change.
 The interpreter (embedded into the application) will allow scripts to:
 1. Call the built in functions (there is no documentation on this yet),
-1. Evaluate using the built-in operators (arithmetic only, for now), with plans to add in the boolean operators in the future,
+1. Evaluate using the built-in operators (arithmetic, boolean, bitwise),
 1. Define global variables using a 'define' built-in function,
 1. Create local variables with a 'let' built-in function,
 1. Create functions, and then store them as a global symbol (this means